2020: the year of judging

 Nic’s short fiction, essays and criticism have been published widely in Australia and New Zealand.
 He is a recipient of the 2018 CLNZ Writers’ Award, a 2018 Pushcart Prize nominee, and an alumnus of the 2017 Banff Centre Mountain and Wilderness Writing Program.
-He also judges literary prizes, most recently the 2020 Commonwealth Short Story Prize, and the 2020 Jan Medlicott Acorn Prize for Fiction in the New Zealand Book Awards.
+He is the Programme Co-Director of WORD Christchurch Festival of Books, Storytelling and Ideas; and judges literary prizes, most recently the 2020 Commonwealth Short Story Prize, and the 2020 Jan Medlicott Acorn Prize for Fiction in the New Zealand Book Awards.

 The Lotus EatersThe man had a heavy beard, and the kind of morose gravity that makes talkative people act like fools.
 Filling his silence would be like shovelling sand into the sea.